Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 A large amount of live data will be required to provide a comprehensive parking software application solution.

-### What is big data?
+### What is Big Data?

-Big data is a combination of structured, semi structured, and unstructured data that is collected by organizations, this data can be mined for information to be used in many projects such as machine learning, predictive modelling, and other analytics applications.
-Big data is often characterized by the three Vs.
+Big Data is a combination of structured, semi structured, and unstructured data that is collected by organizations, this data can be mined for information to be used in many projects such as machine learning, predictive modelling, and other analytics applications.
+Big Data is often characterized by the three Vs.

 -   The large **Volume** of data in many environments.

--   The wide **Variety** of data types frequently stored in big data systems.
+-   The wide **Variety** of data types frequently stored in Big Data systems.

 -   The **velocity** at which much of the data is generated, collected,